cruessler/pandoc-filters/README.md

 This repository contains the pandoc filters I use to convert different stages of my PhD thesis.

-Currently they are configured to work with pandoc 1.19.2.4.
-This version comes with Ubuntu 18.04 and is compiled with pandoc-filters 1.17.0.5.
+Currently they are configured to work with pandoc 2.9.2.1 This version comes with Ubuntu 20.10 and is compiled with pandoc-types 1.20.

 ## Installation